 LG celebrates the holiday season, sharing a slew of new products that will figure high on many a gift list come December.

 Christmas in July?
 It’s a time-honoured tradition in the Toronto media world that goes back as far as we can remember (and that’s back to about 2000 when Faze began).
 PR agencies, brands, retailers such as Canadian Tire and Indigo have all been reminding us journalists mid-summer that, even while we may still be working on last week’s assignments, they are already thinking two seasons ahead.
-LG Canada, admittedly one of our favourite brands for many years.
+LG Canada, admittedly one of our favourite brands for many years, has decided to get in on the game.
 We have loved their multi-year Toronto Fashion Week sponsorship, super-charismatic marketing leaders, casual Korean corporate culture (take that lovers of alliteration), and really well-designed products.

 The showcase featured a wide range of products for the home, ranging from computer displays and televisions, to cell phones and tablets, and a wide selection of major home appliances.